Valor Institute Events

 Sponsorship: the Valor Institute is looking for partners to join us in expanding our retreat offerings.
 Click here to learn more about how you can support the Valor Institute.

-Narnia and the Moral Imagination: Summer Intensive Led by Dr. Shannon Valenzuela
+Narnia and the Education of the Soul: Summer Intensive Led by Dr. Shannon Valenzuela

-Narnia & the Moral Imagination: Summer Intensive Led by Dr. Shannon Valenzuela
+Narnia & the Education of the Soul: Summer Intensive Led by Dr. Shannon Valenzuela

 This course offers an extended study of C. S. Lewis’s Chronicles of Narnia, attending especially to Lewis’s vision of the imagination and his understanding of education—its purpose, its promise, and its distortions.
 Far from being merely children’s literature, the Narnian stories present a rich account of human formation: how human beings come to perceive reality rightly, how they are misled, and how they may be restored through truth, discipline, and grace.